MikeGongolidis/RL/simple21/README.md

 Final State Value function for Sarsa(1) and Sarsa(1)-coarse coding approximation.

-More details for the implementation and the environment, as well as MSE errors and lamda differences in the corresponding notebook.
+More details for the implementation and the environment (simple21env.py), as well as MSE errors and lamda differences in the corresponding notebook (Simple21.ipynb).

 | Monte Carlo | Sarsa(1) | Sarsa(1) - AV approximation |
 | :---:         |     :---:      |          :---: |